What is Jetpack?

 For more detail on Jetpack’s system requirements, check out our Jetpack Support page.

 Is Jetpack Free?

 As we upgrade each of our individual plugins to be a part of Jetpack, we’ll prompt you to switch over to the new, Jetpack-powered version.
 Don’t worry about upgrading, we’ll automatically take care of carefully switching over all of your settings and options so that it’s the smoothest experience possible.
-Once you’ve upgraded to Jetpack, you can remove the older versions of those plugins.
+Once you’ve installed Jetpack, you can remove the older versions of those plugins.